 - Accounts you don’t recognize: This could be a sign that your identity has been stolen and used to open accounts in your name.

 - Hard inquiries from lenders: These inquiries only happen if you have submitted an application for a loan or credit.
 If you haven’t applied for credit lately but there are recent hard inquiries on your report, it could be a sign that someone is using your identity to try to apply for credit.

 You can sign up for a credit monitoring service that will constantly monitor your credit reports and alert you to any new activity and changes to your reports.
 Identity theft monitoring services also are available to scour the web for threats to your personal information.

 Carefull also provides credit and personal information monitoring—plus $1 million in insurance and restoration services for subscribers whose identity is stolen.
-You can get started with a 30-day trial for just $0.99 and get peace of mind that there’s a second set of eyes on your finances, credit and personal information.

 What to do if your identity has been stolen?

 If it's only your credit card information that has been stolen, contact your card issuer to alert it to any fraudulent charges, cancel the card and request a new one.
 You also should change your account username and password in case thieves got your card number by accessing your account.

 However, if you believe your personal information has been stolen, you'll need to take more steps.
 If accounts were opened using your information, alert the fraud departments of the companies where the accounts were opened or charges were made to your accounts without your authorization.
 Reach out to all three of the credit bureaus to put a security freeze on your credit reports to prevent further lines of credit from being taken out in your name.
 You also should file a report with local law enforcement and visit IdentityTheft.gov to report the identity theft and get a recovery plan.